 The directors are responsible for the other information.
-The other information comprises the information included in the document titled "Murray & Roberts Holdings Limited Annual Financial Statements for the year ended 30 June 2021", which includes the Report of directors, the Audit and sustainability committee's report and the Certification by company secretary as required by the Companies Act of South Africa, which we obtained prior to the date of this auditor's report, and the other sections of the document titled "Murray & Roberts Annual Integrated Report for the year ended 2021", which is expected to be made available to us after that date.
+The other information comprises the information included in the document titled "Murray & Roberts Holdings Limited Annual Financial Statements for the year ended 30 June 2022", which includes the Report of directors, the Audit committee report and the Certification by company secretary as required by the Companies Act of South Africa, which we obtained prior to the date of this auditor's report, and the other sections of the document titled "Murray & Roberts Annual Integrated Report 2022", which is expected to be made available to us after that date.
 The other information does not include the consolidated or the separate financial statements and our auditor's report thereon.